EvanFranco/UconnCourse-Visualizer/data/Database Specifications.md

 Effectively, majors and minors are sets of courses for a student to take for a degree.
 So, Majors, Minors, Concentrations are represented as course packs, and each have a credit requirement (number of credits needed to achieve)
 Majors and minors also inherit course requirements from the Common Curriculum and the School which they are a part of (example: College of Engineering for Computer Science).
-A user major/major + concentration/minor selection should correspond to a course pack object that tells the flowchart generator which courses to connect.
+A user major/major + concentration/minor selection should correspond to course pack objects that tell the flowchart generator which courses to connect.

 ### Course Packs